publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch47/schII/m__us_usc_t12_s4750.md

     (b) __Budgetary treatment__

-        The amount authorized to be appropriated under subsection (a) of this section shall be subject to discretionary spending caps, as provided in section 665  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of title 2, and therefore shall reduce by an equal amount funds made available for other discretionary spending programs.
+        The amount authorized to be appropriated under subsection (a) shall be subject to discretionary spending caps, as provided in section 665  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of title 2, and therefore shall reduce by an equal amount funds made available for other discretionary spending programs.

 ([Pub.
 L. 103–325, title II, § 260][/us/pl/103/325/s260], Sept.
 23, 1994, [108 Stat.
 2214][/us/stat/108/2214].)